Lover’s Knot Stacked Bangle Wire Weave Tutorial

 Repeat Steps 35 and 36 on the other end of the bracelet to secure the Hook component with the remaining hinge pin.

 Make sure the catch on your hook is facing the wrong side of your bracelet.
-This will prevent the hook from catching on clothing and such while worn.
-Repeat Steps 35 and 36 to secure the hook to the other end of the bangles.
+This will prevent the hook from catching on clothing and such while worn. - Form Your Lover’s Knot Stacked Bangle Bracelet

 If you have a bracelet mandrel and a soft mallet, use them now to form your bracelet.
 I use a solid wood oval-shaped bracelet mandrel to form my bracelets, but this is something I did by hand for years.
 You don’t really need a bracelet mandrel or forming pliers to shape a wire woven bracelet, but these tools are worth the investment if you make a lot of bracelets.

 The ends near the clasp often need to be shaped with the assistance of pliers.
 Wrap the jaws of your pliers with masking tape and use them to gently grasp the bracelet.
-This trick will prevent tool marks on your finished bracelet while you form those stubborn ends near the clasp.
-Form the bracelet into its finished shape.
-Use of a bracelet mandrel, as shown, is optional.
+This trick will prevent tool marks on your finished bracelet while you form those stubborn ends near the clasp. - Make Any Final Adjustments

 Try your bracelet on for size and test your clasp.
 Make any final adjustments as needed.

 That’s it!
 Your new Lover’s Knot Stacked Bangle is ready to finish and polish.
-Test the clasp and make any final adjustments by hand.
-Your Lover's Knot Stacked Bangle bracelet is now complete and ready to finish!

 Next Steps